allan-z/VE216-RC-Slides/README.md

 # Notice for Other Users
 I graduated from SJTU in Summer 2020.
 I am glad to release my RC notes for future TAs (who are preparing for RCs) and students (who are looking for course-related materials).

 If you were to use/modify/redistribute my slides, please give credit, by adding "Based on RC Notes by ZHU Yilun" in the first page of the slides.
+(It would be better if you let me know, e.g., via email.)

 I would be more than delighted to hear from anyone who finds the slides useful.
 Feel free to send an email to **allanyilun[at]outlook[dot]com**, tell me about how you gonna use the slides, places where I made typo and how I could improve.